artemkv/artemkv.github.io/cryptography.md

 - DES used to be the most popular algorithm based on Feistel's research
 - However, the DES used a very small key (56 bit), which made the brute-force attack quite cheap
 - To combat this weakness, the workaround of applying DES 3 times was commonly used ("Triple DES")
-- New "Advanced Encryption Standard" (AES) replases DES
+- New "Advanced Encryption Standard" (AES) replaces DES
-- To ensure diffusion, ecryption is done in blocks, using the previous block to encrypt the next one
+- To ensure diffusion, encryption is done in blocks, using the previous block to encrypt the next one
 - Various modes of applying diffusion can be used with AES
 - In ECB mode, each block is encrypted separately.
 This basically means "no diffusion"
 - With ECB, the same plaintext block will result in the same ciphertext block (repeated characters of the plaintext will produce repeated characters of the ciphertext)